 When Lower Manhattan was invaded by intolerant agitators in 2010, Newell helped found New York Neighbors for American Values – a key coalition defending our neighborhoods’ proud traditions of diversity and religious tolerance.

 Before the closure of St. Vincent’s Hospital – a devastating blow to Lower Manhattanites’ access to emergency and long-term health care – Newell founded the Coalition for a New Village Hospital.
 The Coalition led our community’s efforts – in the courts and in the streets – to demand a full service hospital at the site; a fight that is still ongoing.
+He later worked closely on the fight to keep LICH hospital in Cobble Hill, and continues that work today at Beth Israel in Manhattan.

 In addition to his organizing work, Paul consults for non-profit organizations, civil rights law firms and publishers.
 He has worked on winning cases that brought redress to women discriminated against by the FDNY, LGBT New Yorkers fighting for equal representation, and thousands of NYC Administrative Managers discriminated against by race and gender.
 Paul also crafts communications strategies for non-profits like the National Organization on Disability.